 The Company currently offers a range of programs, such as shorter work days, flexible working hours, teleworking and remote work with no need for in-office attendance, to facilitate the adoption of diverse workstyles.
 The percentage of female employees who return to work after childcare leave is 100% (excluding those who have left the company due to their spouses being transferred).
 In addition, the Company holds seminars to facilitate the understanding of the significance and needs of male employees engaging in childcare while simultaneously sharing the experiences of people who have taken childcare leave on its internal website.
 By doing so, it is actively recommending that male employees take this leave.
-The Company has introduced a job return system for those who leave the Company due to the relocation of spouses, childcare, or nursing care.
+The Company has introduced a job return system for those who leave the Company, including those who leave for reasons of spousal relocation, childcare, or nursing care.